moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake/clustering/index.md

 2. Monitor clustering regularly
 3. Reconsider clustering if your table is small or experiences frequent updates
 4. Be aware of the additional storage and maintenance costs associated with clustering
+5. When a table with auto-clustering enabled is cloned, the cloned version will have auto-clustering turned off

 By understanding and properly implementing clustering, you can significantly enhance the performance of your Snowflake queries and optimize your data warehouse operations.